tlevine/www.thomaslevine.com/content/!/visiting-socrata/index.md

 ([I like ampersands](http://thomaslevine.com/!/ampersands/).)

-I also talked about my findings, met everyone and learned a lot about the implemented of open data portals.
+I also met everyone, talked about my findings, and learned a lot about the implementation of open data portals.

 ## Why
 After my talk, VP of marketing Saf Rabah asked me why I had done all of